mjmlio/mjml/packages/mjml-cli/README.md

 ```

 The defaults are "collapseWhitespace": true, "minifyCSS": false, "removeEmptyAttributes": true
-See html-minifier documentation for more available options
+See html-minifier-terser documentation for more available options

 ### Change juice options (library used for inlining mj-style css)